swayanjeet/LLMFineTune/README.md

 information extraction, open QA and summarization. `dolly-v2-12b` is not a state-of-the-art model, but does exhibit surprisingly high quality instruction following behavior not characteristic of the foundation model on which it is based.

-Databricks is committed to ensuring that every organization and individual benefits from the transformative power of artificial intelligence.
-The Dolly model family represents our first steps along this journey, and we’re excited to share this technology with the world.

 The model is available on Hugging Face as [databricks/dolly-v2-12b](https://huggingface.co/databricks/dolly-v2-12b).

 ## Model Overview